 They set out to test this idea by taking a person with rapid cycling and helping him get “plenty of dark”.
 In fact, they made sure that’s what he got!
 Every night he came to their research program and went into a room with a bed, but no lights.
 He didn’t have to sleep, but he couldn’t do anything — there was no light to read by, no television, no phone: “enforced bed rest and darkness”.
 You can see how well this worked for him from the curves above.

 What does this mean for your treatment?

-I don’t recommend that you try to treat yourself with darkness alone, that’s not the point; rather, I suggest that you look at how much artificial light you’re getting, particularly late at night, and try to cut back on that.
+I don’t recommend that you try to treat yourself with darkness alone, that’s not the point.
+Rather, I suggest that you look at how much artificial light you’re getting, particularly late at night, and try to cut back on that.
+But you can cheat…

 Have your darkness and eat it too

-There’s a trick.
+There’s the trick.
 You may have heard of this.
-I’d love for you to really understand the details, because this is so important.
-But here’s the short version: only blue light sets your clock.
+I’d love for you to really understand the details, because the whole story is so important.
+But the short version is: only blue light sets your clock.
 Get rid of it, and your body thinks you’re in the dark!
-A $7 pair of amber safety glasses can take out enough blue.
-Put them on at 8 pm and you can have your electronics.
+A $10 pair of amber safety glasses can take out enough blue.
+Put them on at 8 pm and you can have your lights and electronics.

-Here’s the whole story of blue light and amber lenses and bipolar treatment (including where to buy the glasses most cheaply).
+Here’s the whole story of blue light and amber lenses (including where to buy the glasses most cheaply).

 Other relevant pages: